 Many times businesses will learn that a Form SS-8 request has been made by a worker for a determination as to the proper worker classification status (i.e., as an employee) under the Federal tax laws.

-At the Tufts Law Firm, we are sensitive to the issues that arise when a business receives a Form SS-8 request.
+One must remain sensitive to the issues that arise when a business receives a Form SS-8 request.
 This Form SS-8 process used by the IRS is not an audit but it can lead to one.
 Many business owners do not realize that when they receive the IRS Form SS-8, the situation is a bit of a catch-22.
 Respond, and find that responses may not properly reflect on the true working relationship.
 Or, refuse to respond, and have the IRS then pursue an audit.
 Also, many business owners do not realize that the Form SS-8 is structured to elicit certain responses, using the IRS’ Categories of Evidence approach, but this may not be proper, given the Section 530 protections provided to business owners who have or are making good faith worker classification determinations.
-Before responding to any Form SS-8 inquiry, please contact us at the Tufts Law Firm for assistance.
+Before responding to any Form SS-8 inquiry, please contact Mr. Tufts at CPLS, P.A., for assistance.

 Good Faith Worker Classification Under Section 530